bbarr/medium/README.md

 ```

 ####Transducers
 Of course, you may need to filter or modify values as they are put onto the channel.
-Transducers are the best option here, and are fully supported.
+Transducers are the best option here, and are fully supported using Ramda, Transducers, etc.

 ```javascript
 import t from 'transducers-js'